Prohibition of return to French territory (IRTF)

 Refusal to issue, renew or withdraw a residence permit

-Presence in France for less than 3 months and you represent a threat to public order
+Irregular presence in France for more than 3 months and you represent a threat to public order

 Rejection of your asylum application or loss of the right to remain in France during the investigation